volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 2. Prepare curried **sum**, **multiply** and **log** functions that would sum, multiply and print values to the console.
 3. Compose all functions with the **flowRight** and start executing them from right to left (from **addDiscount** to **log("addFee")**.
 4. See the output.

+## Summary

+Currying is a very important but often misunderstood concept in JavaScript.
+It allows to transform the function callable as **sum(a, b, c)** can be into callable as **sum(a)(b)(c)**.

+In this article, we have learned what is currying and how to use it properly with some real-world examples.